Philanthropic Financial Planning

 C. Diversifying Charitable Giving: Spread donations across various causes to diversify impact and manage risk.

-D. Utilizing Donor-Advised Funds: Simplify giving, enjoy tax benefits, and retain control over charitable contributions.
+D. Utilizing Donor-Advised Funds: Simplify giving, enjoy tax credit benefits, and retain control over charitable contributions.

 E. Incorporating Philanthropy into Estate Planning: Ensure your charitable goals endure by including them in your estate plan.